-

 An additional central tool for downloading SAP software is the Maintenance Planner in SAP Solution Manager.

 As the customer, you give your account manager the name of a contact person in your company to act as the software recipient.
 The account manager forwards the information to the relevant SAP contracts department.
-Together with the contract, the contracts department sends a software download notification ("Download Letter") to the customer, containing the software recipient's S-user access data for the SAP Support Portal and SAP ONE Support Launchpad.
+Together with the contract, the contracts department sends a software download notification ("Download Letter") to the customer, containing the software recipient's S-user access data for the SAP Support Portal and SAP for Me portal.
 The S-user is automatically allocated with the authorization 'Download Software'

 By signing the contract and download letter, the customer confirms receipt of the access data and the electronic delivery of the software via the SAP Software Download Center.
 Once the contract has been posted and the licensed products released, they are visible in the SAP Software Download Center and can be downloaded with the authorized S-user created under the customer number of the contract.
 The download letter is issued when the contract is created, and it is delivered with the pre-signed contract, or, in the case of first purchases, it already forms part of the contract.
 For subsequent purchases relating to an existing contract for products that have already been licensed, a new download letter does not have to be issued.